NAVANEETHELITE/OCR_TEXT_EXTRACTOR/README.md

 # OCR_TEXT_EXTRACTOR_WEB_APP
 - <a href ="https://en.wikipedia.org/wiki/Optical_character_recognition">Optical Character Recognition</a> or optical character reader (OCR) is the electronic or mechanical conversion of images of typed, handwritten or printed text into machine-encoded text.
-- This Text Extractor web app runs on a local server and written using Flask.
+- This Text Extractor web app was deployed to HEROKU through Flask.
 - Upload an image to extract the text from it.
 - Result will be empty if the uploaded image doesn't contain any text in it.
+- <strong><b> APP LINK : https://extract-t3xt-nav.herokuapp.com/ </b></strong>
 - Index and Result pages are shown below:

 <div class="row">